Dru-Mara/EvalNE/README.md

 of the configuration file.
 If the keyword *all* is specified, the library will generate a file named `eval_output.txt` containing for each method and network analysed all the metrics available (auroc, precision, f-score, etc.).
 If more than one experiment repeat is requested the values reported will be the average over all the repeats.
-The output file will be located in the same path from which the evaluation was run.

 Setting the SCORES option to `%(maximize)` will generate a similar output file as before.
 The content of this file, however, will be a table (Alg. x Networks) containing exclusively